 Plunge yourself into a jump or just soak up the atmosphere around the waterfall.

-Together with the Kroya and Kembar Waterfall, Pucuk Waterfall is no less beautiful in its scenery and freshwater with an unspoiled atmosphere.
+Together with the Kroya and Kembar Waterfalls, Pucuk Waterfall is no less beautiful in its scenery and freshwater with an unspoiled atmosphere.

 It’s magical and quiet, with only the sound of the water and the smell of the green forest.